-NAVIER_STOKES_MESH3D is a set of MATLAB data files defining meshes for several 3D test problems involving the Navier Stokes equations for fluid flow, provided by Leo Rebholz.
+NAVIER_STOKES_MESH3D, MATLAB data files which define meshes for several 3D test problems involving the Navier Stokes equations for fluid flow, provided by Leo Rebholz.

 We are interested in these meshes as useful tests for a procedure in which we are able to redo the related Navier Stokes calculations using FENICS.

 As part of that task, we need to take the meshes associated with the MATLAB computation and translate them into a format acceptable to DOLFIN / FENICS.
 Our proposed mechanism for this is either to translate the files to the Gmsh msh format, and then use DOLFIN-CONVERT to convert that to DOLFIN XML, or else to translate the files directly into DOLFIN XML format ourselves.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.